FreeFem/FreeFem-doc2/source/documentation/parallelization.rst

         0 /* ICNTL(17) :: not used in this release of MUMPS */
         3 /* ICNTL(18) :: method for given : matrix pattern and matrix entries : */
         0 /* ICNTL(19) :: method to return the Schur complement matrix */
-        0 /* ICNTL(20) :: right hand side form ( 0 dense form, 1 sparse form) : parameter will be set to 0 for FreeFem++ */
+        0 /* ICNTL(20) :: right hand side form ( 0 dense form, 1 sparse form) : parameter will be set to 0 for FreeFEM */
-        0 /* ICNTL(21) :: 0, 1 kept distributed solution : parameter is not considered in the current release of FreeFem++ */
+        0 /* ICNTL(21) :: 0, 1 kept distributed solution : parameter is not considered in the current release of FreeFEM */
         0 /* ICNTL(22) :: controls the in-core/out-of-core (OOC) facility */
         0 /* ICNTL(23) :: maximum size of the working memory in Megabyte than MUMPS can allocate per working processor */ 0 /* ICNTL(24) :: control the detection of null pivot */
         0 /* ICNTL(25) :: control the computation of a null space basis */
-        0 /* ICNTL(26) :: This parameter is only significant with Schur option (ICNTL(19) not zero). : parameter is not considered in the current release of FreeFem++ */
+        0 /* ICNTL(26) :: This parameter is only significant with Schur option (ICNTL(19) not zero). : parameter is not considered in the current release of FreeFEM */
-        -8 /* ICNTL(27) (Experimental parameter subject to change in next release of MUMPS) :: control the blocking factor for multiple righthand side during the solution phase : parameter is not considered in the current release of FreeFem++ */
+        -8 /* ICNTL(27) (Experimental parameter subject to change in next release of MUMPS) :: control the blocking factor for multiple righthand side during the solution phase : parameter is not considered in the current release of FreeFEM */
         0 /* ICNTL(28) :: not used in this release of MUMPS*/
         0 /* ICNTL(29) :: not used in this release of MUMPS*/
         0 /* ICNTL(30) :: not used in this release of MUMPS*/